GEORGE MASON UNIVERSITY

-Students should work with the Director of the Folklore Program (or designee) to form a committee composed of at least three members, prior to registering for FOLK 790/799 credits.
+Students should work with the Director of the Folklore Program (or designee) to form a committee composed of at least three members.

 Thesis and Project Credits

-In order to register for thesis or project credits, students must have a completed proposal, approved by all members of their committee.
-Candidates selecting the thesis option shall obtain written permission from their committee chair and register for a minimum of 3 credits of FOLK 799, Thesis.
+Candidate selecting the thesis option shall obtain written permission from their Folklore Program research committee chair and register for a minimum of 3 credits of FOLK 799, Thesis.
 A candidate selecting the project option shall follow the same procedure and register for a minimum of 3 credits of FOLK 790, Project.
 Upon completion of coursework, Master's students must maintain continuous enrollment in 790/799, excluding summers, each semester until the thesis is complete and has been successfully submitted to the library.
 Students who are completing their thesis in the summer must be registered for at least 1 credit of 799 in the summer.
 Graduation candidates who miss the library deadline for thesis submission but do submit successfully before the next semester begins do not have to register for 799 in the next semester.